ysyk2021/the-role-of-feedback-in-employee-goal-setting-techniques-for-providing-effective-feedback-that/src/chapter-2-2.md

-Chapter 2: The Science of Feedback: The Relationship Between Feedback and Motivation
+The Relationship Between Feedback and Motivation
 ====================================================================================

 Feedback is a critical component of employee goal setting and performance management.
 In this chapter, we will explore the relationship between feedback and motivation and how it can impact organizational success.